bUnit-dev/bUnit/docs/razor-examples.md

 @using Xunit @*or e.g. Shouldly, but see known issues below related to Shouldly *@
 ```

 **Tip:** In the folder you keep your Razor-based tests, add a `_Imports.razor` file, and put the above into that.
 Then all test components inherit the correct base component by default and have the default imports available.
+Note that the Visual Studios test runner thinks your `_Imports.razor` test as well when you add `@inherits TestComponentBase` to it.

 ## Defining test cases